ghyan-bopanna/Timer_app/README.md

 4. The app will play sounds at:
    - Half of the specified time
    - When the timer ends
+5. checkbox on the top right corner lets you overlay screen on top of other apps

 ## Customizing Sounds